-\section{Internal cooperativity limit in concave-concave cavities}
+\subsection{Internal cooperativity limit in concave-concave cavities}

-As explained in the main text (Sec.~\ref{Sec: cc and pc cavities}), to maximise $\cint$, we should choose $w_0 < \woconfocal$, and decrease $w_0$ until the waist on the mirror causes the clipping loss to exceed $\chi\lnotclip$, where $\chi$ is a small fraction of unity, but not orders of magnitude smaller.
+As explained in the main text, to maximise $\cint$ of a concave-concave cavity, we should choose $w_0 < \woconfocal$, and decrease $w_0$ until the waist on the mirror causes the clipping loss to exceed $\chi\lnotclip$, where $\chi$ is a small fraction of unity, but not orders of magnitude smaller.
 This yields a waist on the mirror satisfying